tahoe-lafs/magic-folder/docs/conflicts.rst

 -------------------------

 Once a conflict is detected, "conflict marker" files are put into the local magic folder location (our local file remains unmodified, and something like ``foo.conflict-desktop`` will appear.
-The state database is also updated (conflicts can also be listed via the API and CLI)
+The state database is also updated (conflicts can also be listed via the API and CLI).

+Although magic-folder itself doesn't try to examine the contents, you can now use any ``diff`` or similar tools you prefer to look at what is different between your copy and other participant(s) copies.

 Resolving Conflicts